karma4u101/FoBo/README.md

 with a concert mix of the twitter bootstrap:s front-end toolkit brilliance and the rock & roll solid reactive, mobile scalable zurb/foundation front-end framework.

-The prefered way to work with these toolkits is to leave there files untouched and use application specific css/js files for application specific tweaks and overrides, so apart from the benefits outlined above, by using this module you will get a clean separation of the static toolkit files and your application specific resources as the module dose not cluttering your applications webapp resources directory.
+The preferred way to work with these toolkits is to leave there files untouched and use application specific css/js files for application specific tweaks and overrides, so apart from the benefits outlined above, by using this module you will get a clean separation of the static toolkit files and your application specific resources as the module dose not cluttering your applications webapp resources directory.